 Cook the onions, carrots, and celery in oil over medium heat in a large skillet for 6-8 minutes or until translucent, stirring occasionally.
 Add in the mushrooms and garlic and cook another 5 minutes.

-Stir in the lentils, crushed tomatoes, diced tomatoes, chicken broth, tomato paste, and seasonings.
+Stir in the lentils, crushed tomatoes, diced tomatoes, vegetable (or chicken) broth, tomato paste, and seasonings.
 Bring to a boil, reduce heat to low, cover, and simmer for 30 minutes until lentils are soft.

 Meanwhile, cook pasta according to directions on box until al dente.
 Reserve 1/2 cup of the pasta water before draining.